Wales

 Eagle Reintroduction Wales are exploring the viability of returning these two stunning species to Wales.

+The extinction of golden eagles and white-tailed eagles in Wales was human-mediated through persecution, with both species wiped out of the Welsh landscape by the 1850s.
 When considering the reintroduction of wildlife into a region, there needs to be a clear understanding of how changes during the species’ absence may impact their presence today.
 Eagle Reintroduction Wales sets out to provide evidence for whether the modern-day Welsh environment is still suitable for golden eagles and white-tailed eagles.

 Who's involved